apache/beam/playground/frontend/README.md

 The container sets up NGINX on port 8080.
-This example exposes it as port 1234 on the host, and the app can be served at http://localhost:1234
+This example exposes it as port 1234 on the host, and the app can be accessed at http://localhost:1234

 ## Code Generation